aniketmane/StargroupExercise/README.md

 Introduction
 ------------

-Application or display destination train station information.
+Application to display Train Station information.
+Search any station for Irish rail & get the desired train list.
+Click on the required station & get detailed information about the train.

 Getting Started
 ---------------